AnyBlok/anyblok-book-examples/README.rst

 * run test all to run test on each branches
 * run push all to push using the force on each branches

+To update the master branch, manually restart travis master branch job or wait a the weekly build !

 License